Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 Massive pulmonary embolism, disconnection of the ventilator, and a sudden drop in cardiac output.

-54. Factors to determine the volume needed for an arterial blood sample include?
+54. Factors to determine the volume need for an arterial blood sample include?

-ABG analyzer’s requirements, specific anticoagulant used, other tests that will be done.
+They include the ABG analyzer’s requirements, specific anticoagulant used, and the other tests that will be done.

 55. After obtaining an arterial blood sample, what should you do?

-Apply pressure to the site until bleeding stops, place sample in a transport container with ice slush, mix the sample by rolling and inverting the syringe.
+You should apply pressure to the site until bleeding stops, then place the sample in a transport container with an ice slush, then mix the sample by rolling and inverting the syringe.

-To continuously analyze gas exchange in infants and children, to quantify the real-time responses to bedside interventions, to continuously monitor for hyperoxia in newborn infants.
+It is indicated when the need to continuously analyze gas exchange in infants and children, to quantify the real-time responses to bedside interventions, and to continuously monitor for hyperoxia in newborn infants.

 57. What size needle would you recommend to obtain an ABG sample on an infant?

-58. The indications for arterial blood sampling by percutaneous needle puncture include?
+58. What are the indications for arterial blood sampling by percutaneous needle puncture?

-59. After obtaining an arterial blood sample from an arterial Line, you would?
+59. After obtaining an arterial blood sample from an arterial Line, what should you do?

-Flush the line and stopcock with heparinized intravenous solution, confirm that the stopcock port is open to the intravenous bag solution and catheter, confirm an undamped pulse pressure waveform on the monitor.
+You should flush the line and stopcock with heparinized intravenous solution, confirm that the stopcock port is open to the intravenous bag solution and catheter, and then confirm an undamped pulse pressure waveform on the monitor.

-60. The patient parameters that should be assessed as part of arterial blood sampling include?
+60. What patient parameters should be assessed as part of arterial blood sampling?

-Temperature, position and activity level, and clinical appearance.
+The temperature, position and activity level, and clinical appearance should be assessed.

-61. The clinical signs of acute respiratory alkalosis include?
+61. What are the clinical signs of acute respiratory alkalosis?